UBC-Thunderbots/Software/docs/design-rationales.md

 ### TODO: Document These Things
 * [ ] Namespaces
 * [ ] Constants vs. Dynamic parameters (why we have both, where each should be used, etc.)
-* [ ] Difference between HL components and Navigator components.
-Be clear about where the separation is, and why.
-Actions and Intents are not combined because Actions are part of HL, while Intents are part of Navigator.
-Combining them would break the abstraction and couple STP to the navigator, removing our flexibility to implement different HL systems in the future
 * [ ] contribution / editing guide.
 Diagrams in GitHub: https://github.com/jgraph/drawio-github
 * [ ] coroutinesG